-On February 17, 2012, we acquired all of the outstanding stock of ChemGen Corporation, a privately-held bioscience company specializing in the development and commercialization of innovative feed enzyme products that improve the efficiency of poultry, egg, and meat production, for total purchase consideration of approximately \$205 million.
-We have not yet finalized our acquisition accounting but we anticipate the majority of the value of the assets recorded will be marketed product intangibles.
-This transaction was not material to our consolidated condensed financial statements.
+On February 17, 2012, we acquired all of the outstanding stock of ChemGen Corporation, a privately-held bioscience company specializing in the development and commercialization of innovative feed enzyme products that improve the efficiency of poultry, egg, and meat production, for total purchase consideration of \$206.9 million in cash.
+In connection with this acquisition, we preliminarily recorded \$151.5 million of marketed product assets, with \$55.4 million of other net assets.
+The final determination may result in asset and liability fair values that differ from the preliminary estimates, but it is not expected that these differences will be material to our consolidated financial statements.

 On July 7, 2011, we acquired the animal health business of Janssen Pharmaceutica NV, a Johnson & Johnson company, for total purchase consideration of \$307.8 million in cash.
-We obtained a portfolio of more than 50 marketed animal health products.
-In connection with this acquisition, we preliminarily recorded \$234.4 million of marketed product assets and \$29.6 million of acquired in-process research and development (IPR&D) assets, with \$43.8 million of other net assets.
-The final determination may result in asset and liability fair values that differ from the preliminary estimates, but it is not expected that these differences will be material to our financial results.
+We obtained a portfolio of more than 50 animal health products.
+In connection with this acquisition, we recorded \$234.4 million of marketed product assets and \$29.6 million of acquired in-process research and development (IPR&D) assets, with \$43.8 million of other net assets.